-We have so far focused on the experimental settings where the true propensity scores are known.
-We now relax this assumption and consider observational studies, propensity scores must be estimated.
+We now consider a plug-in approach to observational studies where propensity scores are unknown and must be estimated.
 As shown in \cite{kitagawa2018should}, if we have consistent estimates $\hat{e}_j(a\mid\bx)$ of the propensities and plug them into Equation~\eqref{equ:Vhat:addIPW}, we can still learn a consistent policy $\pihat$ by maximizing $\widehat{V}(\pi)$.
-We define the new estimated policy as,
+We define the estimated policy based on this plug-in approach as,

 where $\hat{e}_j$ is the estimated propensity score.
 We examine how the estimation of propensity scores affect the performance of learned policy.
 The next assumption concerns the convergence rate of the estimation error of the propensity score. \begin{assumption}[Estimation error of $e_j$] For some sequence $\rho_n\rightarrow\infty$, assume that